aludi/AI4EVIR/README.md

 11:00 - 11:20 - Mario Guenther and Conrad Friedrich - Probabilifying the Scenario Approach to Legal Proof

-11:20 - 11:40  - Leya Hampson and Ludi van Leeuwen - The quantifying step in Bayesian network modeling
+11:20 - 11:40  - Leya Hampson and Ludi van Leeuwen - Investigating the value of qualitative Bayesian networks of complete cases as "double-check" tools on traditional judicial reasoning: An exploratory study

 11:40 - 12:00 -  Aybüke Özgün and Daira Pinto Prieto - A Qualitative Logic for Uncertain Evidence and Belief Comparison